a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

   * 51-100
   * &gt;100

 Q5: How many microservices do you typically work on?
+[Numeric range choices]
   * < 6
   * 6-10
   * 11-20